 The goal of legacy CPQ is to save the seller time configuring product cost and quantity in a one-off sale.
 In the subscription economy, saving time on the seller-side is not going far enough.
 The cost and quantity of a product is just one factor that goes into a mutually beneficial deal: deals now include various pricing models, billing frequencies, and discounting strategies.
 Additionally, after signing, new factors in the deal, namely extensions, ramping, and renewals, make deal configuration hard for legacy CPQ, which means complex deals still get manually reviewed.
 Using legacy CPQ to create modern deals means leaving money on the table each month in opportunity costs due to lower flexibility when creating deals.

 Sellers realize more recurring revenue with a modern CPQ by allowing for pricing experimentation, increasing user-friendliness, and enabling reps to spend more time engaging in revenue-generating activities.

 Whereas legacy CPQ could only configure a one-time sale, modern CPQ is equipped to configure the relationship by becoming a source of truth for your deal.
-Everything from pricing, quoting, redlining, document storage, e-signature, billing, usage, and renewals can be managed on a single platform, giving the business powerful insight into their pricing strategy.
+Everything from pricing, quoting, redlining, document storage, e-signature, billing, usage, and renewals can be managed on a single platform, giving the powerful business insight into their pricing strategy.
 As Price Intelligently puts it, “the key to retaining customers and increasing their profitability is to find a balance between providing them enough value through your product and charging them an appropriate price for your business.”
-Pricing is the first impression a business makes on a potential customer relationship and modern CPQ is the tool that will help your business intelligently create long-lasting deals in the subscription economy.
+Pricing is the first impression a business makes on a potential customer relationship, and modern CPQ is the tool that will help your business intelligently create long-lasting deals in the subscription economy.